programystic-dev/top-hits/README.md

 Shows top 100 albums based on the json feed here: https://itunes.apple.com/us/rss/topalbums/limit=100/json

+Crossbrowser support is included in Create React App.
+App was tested on Chrome, Firefox, Safari and Edge.

 ## Tools

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).